The Governors of South Bersted CE Primary School

 iii) Contact us via the School office

-Please note; if you wish to contact the Governing Body on a confidential matter, please address your initial correspondence in writing to the Chair of Governors via the school office.
+Please note; if you wish to contact the Governing Body on a confidential matter, please address your initial correspondence in writing to the Chair of Governors via the Clerk to the Governors.

 At South Bersted CE Primary School there are many people involved in ensuring that our school continues to thrive.